-If you've been affected by Storm Ophelia and need to make a claim on your home or car insurance, here's what you need to do.
+If you've been affected by stormy weather and need to make a claim on your home or car insurance, here's what you need to do.

-If your car or home has been damaged during the storm, here's what you need to do to claim on your insurance policy.
+If your car or home has been has been damaged, here's what you need to do to claim on your insurance policy.

-What to do immediately if your home is damaged
+What to do if your home is damaged

 1. Call your insurance company as soon as possible.
 Most firms provide a 24-hour helpline for policyholders to call for advice.